 Hi!
 I’m a writer, editor, historian, and long-term Farmington resident.
-I’ve lived in the downtown area since 1999.
+I’ve lived in Farmington since 1999 and currently reside in a lovely 1920s apartment called Collinwood, a mere 100 steps from the heart of downtown.

-I’m running in the November 7, 2017 city council election to give our city a 21st-century boost while enhancing the historic downtown we know and love.
+I ran for city council in 2017 and was the top vote-getter in the Nov.
+7 election, winning a 4-year term as Farmington’s youngest female city councilmember.
+My mission was simple: to give our city a 21st-century boost while enhancing the historic downtown we know and love.

 Farmington has a reputation as a family community — a historic community — a city with a heart.
 And as the downtown continues to grow and develop, I believe it’s important that we embrace that reputation, because it’s what sets us apart from other similar cities in the Metro Detroit area.